 Get out of the big hotels, find the local markets, talk to people and try local food.

-FAVOURITE PIECE IN THE PERMANENT COLLECTION?
 The woven Puk puk (crocodile) by Angelina Gumowe, Kwoma Art’s Koromb (spirit house) and Mary Gole’s Milne Bay Cooking Pot.

-“The Milne Bay pot was one of the first works of Mary Gole that I acquired for the collection.
-I love the elegant simplicity of the cooking pot with its expansive belly able to feed many.”
+The Milne Bay pot was one of the first works of Mary Gole that I acquired for the Collection.
+I love the elegant simplicity of the cooking pot with its expansive belly able to feed many.

 The word ‘curator’ means ‘to care for’.
 At the heart of what we do is about relationships with artists, communities, objects and audiences.

-WHAT ARE YOU LOOKING FORWARD TO?
 Travelling back to PNG.

-‘No. 1 Neighbour: Art in Papua New Guinea 1966-2016‘ Queensland Art Gallery until 29 January 2017 and is free.
+‘No. 1 Neighbour: Art in Papua New Guinea 1966-2016‘ Queensland Art Gallery 15 October 2016 – 29 January 2017